josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/👾_british_policing_and_prevent_in_the_post_blm_era.md

 ---

 ## 🏮 Footer
-*British Policing & PREVENT in the Post-BLM Era* is a living node of the Polaris Protocol.
+*👾 British Policing & PREVENT in the Post-BLM Era* is a living node of the Polaris Protocol.
 It maps how BLM shattered the myth of institutional neutrality and why PREVENT must radically reform to maintain legitimacy.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-09_